Trump’s sway over GOP tested as impeachment heads to Senate - The Boston Globe

 On Monday, it was learned that Chief Justice John Roberts is not expected to preside at the trial, as he did during Trump’s first impeachment, potentially affecting the gravitas of the proceedings.
 The shift is said to be in keeping with protocol because Trump is no longer in office.

-Instead, Sen. Patrick Leahy, D- Vt., who serves in the largely ceremonial role of Senate president pro-tempore, is expected to preside, according to a person granted anonymity to disclose the planning.
+Instead, Senator Patrick Leahy, a Vermont Democrat who serves in the largely ceremonial role of Senate president pro-tempore, is set to preside.

+Leahy told reporters at the Capitol his role will be “making sure that procedures are followed,” not presenting the case.
+He said he is certain that with his many decades in the Senate he is seen by colleagues as an impartial arbiter.

 Leaders in both parties agreed to a short delay in the proceedings that serves their political and practical interests, even as National Guard troops remain at the Capitol amid security threats on lawmakers ahead of the trial.